qiyundai/catable_rn/docs/09-styling-design.md

 - For task cards: Uses deck navigation buttons ("Yes" and "No" at bottom)
 - Card shows question only, no inline buttons
 - Selecting Yes/No sets value and advances to next card
-- Used for: Binary questions in task logging (fed today? groomed?)
-- Note: Inline Yes/No buttons removed in favor of unified deck navigation

 **Text Input**:
 - Standard text input with optional label